 What is PB ratio in stock market?

 The book value refers to the amount the shareholders would receive if the company were to shut down immediately, liquidate, and pay off all its liabilities.
 The amount that remains is the book value.
-The book value is calculated by subtracting the company’s total liabilities from its total assets.
-This value can be found in the company’s balance sheet.
-Intangible assets such as patents, customer lists, copyrights, brand recognition, and goodwill are not included in the balance sheet.
+The book value is calculated by subtracting the company's total liabilities from its total assets.
+This value can be found in the company's balance sheet.
+Internally developed intangible assets such as patents, customer lists, copyrights, brand recognition, and goodwill are not included in the balance sheet.
+However, when such assets are acquired, they appear on the balance sheet under a separate section for intangible assets at their acquired costs.

 How to Calculate Price-to-Book (P/B) Ratio?